 This is a quick start list and brief overview a of how to get started creating and publishing digitally accessible course content.
 This webpage is intended to be a starting point for making documents and other digital content accessible to students who require accommodations and have barriers to accessing digital content that is not accessibly formatted or captioned.

-Please explore the additional resource links below for creating accessible online course materials that ensure your students an inclusive learning experience.
+Please explore the additional resources in the Accessibility / Ally for Elearning Help Hub for creating accessible online course materials that ensure your students an inclusive learning experience.

 Documents and content posted online require accessible formatting